Skip to content

 • Leave a note on the dashboard with your contact details

-If you don’t already have breakdown cover, this is where a car warranty with breakdown recovery can save you time, stress, and money.
-Warrantywise provide extended car warranties that help protect against unexpected failures, which can include breakdown, and when this is the case there is the added benefit of breakdown recovery and car hire [5].
+Second-hand car warranty with breakdown assistance can save you time, stress, and money.
+Warrantywise provide extended car warranties that help protect against unexpected failures, which can include breakdown, and when this is the case there is the added benefit of breakdown assistance and car hire [5].

 Pavement parking FAQs: